Scope of application

 ● the dispute is being examined or has already been examined by another Conciliation Body or by a judicial body;

-● the value of the dispute is lower or higher than a pre-established monetary threshold at a level that does not significantly harm the consumer's access to complaint handling;
+● the value of the dispute is below or above a pre-established monetary threshold at a level that does not significantly impair the consumer's access to complaint handling;

 ● the consumer has not submitted the application to the Conciliation Body